AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/20-data-load.md

 - [ ] inform the data provider that the dataset has been loaded successfully in production with a URL to the records

 Other checks
-- [ ] [Optional] Should we run through the process using Databox first?
 - [ ] [Optional] If the dataset is destined to be included in a data hub, identify the data hub and add the new data resource id to its list https://collections.ala.org.au/dataHub/list
 - [ ] [Optional] Is it a collection?
 Make sure the provider map in the collectory (https://collections.ala.org.au/providerMap/list) works such that collectionCode and institionCode in the source data map to the right collection